virtualdisplay-io/client/docs/dynamic-mapping.md

-# Dynamic Mapping Examples
+# Dynamic mapping guide

 Dynamic mapping allows attribute values to change based on other selections, enabling complex product configurations with dependencies.

-**Prerequisites**: This guide builds on the [Static Mapping Examples](./static-mapping-examples.md).
-We'll use the same city bicycle but add realistic dependencies between options.
-If you haven't read the static mapping guide yet, please start there.
+> **New to attribute mapping?** If you haven't read about the core concepts yet, start with [Understanding attribute mapping](./mapping-concept.md) for the fundamentals.
+>
+> **Haven't read about static mapping yet?** Start with [Static mapping guide](./static-mapping.md) first.
+This guide builds on those concepts using the same city bicycle example.

-## What makes mapping "dynamic"
+## What makes mapping "dynamic"?

 In dynamic mapping, any property can be computed at runtime using a function: